gonalc/gonalc/README.md

 I have been working in the tech world since 2017.
 Apart from coding, I love photography 📸  and football ⚽.

 ## Mirror Studio
-For the last year I have been working on my own projects with my teammate Adri.
+I have been working on my own projects with my teammate Adri.
 [Check our website!](https://www.mirror.studio)

 ### 🌱 I’m currently learning (or interested in):
 * Rust
 * GraphQL
-* Hapi
+* Solidity
 * NextJS

 ### 📫 How to reach me: